Bianca Jagger

 Bianca Jagger (born Blanca Pérez-Mora Macías; 2 May 1945) is a Nicaraguan social activist, human rights advocate, and a former actress.
-Jagger currently serves as a Council of Europe goodwill ambassador, founder and chair of the Bianca Jagger Human Rights Foundation, member of the Executive Director's Leadership Council of Amnesty International USA, and a trustee of the Amazon Charitable Trust.
+She gained international prominence in the 1970s through her marriage to Mick Jagger, the frontman of the Rolling Stones.
+Renowned for her influential style, Jagger was inducted into the International Best Dressed Hall of Fame in 1976.

-She was married to Mick Jagger, lead singer of the Rolling Stones, from 1971 until 1978.
+A longtime activist, Jagger has been closely associated with human rights, environmental, and social justice causes.
+She currently serves as a Council of Europe goodwill ambassador, founder and chair of the Bianca Jagger Human Rights Foundation, member of the Executive Director's Leadership Council of Amnesty International USA, and a trustee of the Amazon Charitable Trust.

 Early life and education

 Jagger was born in Managua, Nicaragua, on 2 May 1945.
 Her father was a successful import-export merchant and her mother a housewife.
 They divorced when Bianca was ten and she stayed with her mother, who had to take care of three children on a small income.
 At the age of 16, she changed her name from Blanca to Bianca.
 She received a scholarship to study political science in France at the Paris Institute of Political Studies.
 She was also influenced by Gandhi's non-violent success and Eastern philosophy at large.
 She travelled extensively in India.